 Risk: Insufficient experience and capabilities within the organisation

-Vesteda takes a range of measures to ensure that it attracts and retains highly qualified staff, such as recruitment procedures, talent management, training programmes, etc. Please refer to the section Workforce of this report.
+Vesteda has a professional HR department in charge of attracting and retaining highly qualified staff, through recruitment procedures, talent management, training programmes, etc. Please refer to the section Workforce of this report.

-During the year under review, the Risk Committee discussed the risks related to Vesteda’s digital organisation and climate risks with the D&I Managers and the Sustainability Programme Manager.
-The Treasury Manager reported to the Risk Committee on the compliance with Vesteda’s funding targets, including stress tests on liquidity and financial covenants.
-Furthermore, the Compliance Officer reported on Compliance risks and the Client Due Diligence procedures and the HR Director reported on HR-related risks.
+In the year under review, the Risk Committee frequently discussed Vesteda’s digital organisation and the risks related to our IT systems and possible cybercrimes and attacks with the D&I Manager.
+The Treasury Manager reported to the Risk Committee on a quarterly basis on the compliance with Vesteda’s funding targets, including stress tests on liquidity and financial covenants.
+The Internal Audit Manager reported to the Risk Committee on ISAE controls.
+Furthermore, the Compliance Officer reported on Compliance risks and the Client Due Diligence procedures, which procedures were further implemented in our IT systems in 2021.

 ‘In control’ statement